Man wanted in stepson’s death fled 2,000 kilometres before arrest: police

 Nathan is survived by his mother and younger siblings, the obituary states, adding that his little brother looked up to him as a “best buddy” while his baby sister will be told growing up “what an amazing big brother she had”

-— With files from Michelle McQuigge in Toronto.Report Typo/Error
+— with files from Michelle McQuigge in Toronto.Report Typo/Error